aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/learn-features-of-conversion-to-pdf-a/which-pdf-standard-is-better-to-choose/_index.md

 ## When to Use PDF/UA

 PDF/UA should be used if PDF consumers require it.
-Also it could be used if customers just need the accessible PDF output, but it will take more space compared to regular PDF output.
+Also it could be used if you just need the accessible PDF output, but it will take more space compared to regular PDF output.